ascend4/ascend4/README-windows.txt

 For more information about and support for ASCEND, consult our home page: http://ascend.cheme.cmu.edu/

-ASCEND documentation (such as it is) is available at the above link.
+ASCEND documentation (such as it is) is available at the above link, or if you selected to install the Documentation, you should have a link called "User's Manual" in your Start Menu under ASCEND.
+At present the documentation is available only as a PDF file.

 Running ASCEND